TOXNET®: Toxicology Data Network

 - Household Products Database

 - The Household Products Database has information on the potential health effects of chemicals contained in common products used inside and around the home.
+Information is also available for some industrial grade products.
 Products can be searched by brand name, product type, manufacturer, ingredient/chemical name, and by health effects.
-The record for each product shows the ingredients as reported in the manufacturer's Material Safety Data Sheet (MSDS) and includes more information such as handling, disposal, and health effects.
+The record for each product shows the ingredients as reported by the manufacturer.
+For many products, a link to the manufacturer’s Material Safety Data Sheet (MSDS) is provided which includes more information such as handling, disposal, and health effects.

 - IRIS (Integrated Risk Information System)

 - IRIS, developed by the U.S. Environmental Protection Agency (EPA), is a human health assessment program that evaluates information on health effects (cancer and non-cancer) that may result from exposure to environmental contaminants, and which is subsequently compiled into a database.
 Reviewed by EPA scientists and representing EPA consensus, IRIS covers over 550 chemicals as of mid-2014.

 - ITER provides health risk values and cancer classifications (with links to source documentation and more details) for chemicals of environmental concern, from a variety of organizations worldwide.
 It presents risk data in a tabular format for easy comparison between organizations, and includes synopses explaining data variations where they exist.
 It is compiled by Toxicology Excellence for Risk Assessment (TERA) and contains over 700 records as of mid-2014.